srvds/Human-Activity-Recognition/README.md

 #### LSTM Model

+For detailed code of this section you can always check the [HAR_LSTM Notebook](https://github.com/srvds/Human-Activity-Recognition/blob/master/HAR_LSTM.ipynb)

 keras with tensorflow backend is used.<br>
 LSTM models need large amount of data to train properly, we also need to be cautious not to overfit.<br>
+> The raw series data is used to train the LSTM models, and not the heavily featured data.
-We don't want to reduce the data available to train the model hence the test dataset is used as validation data.
+We don't want to reduce the data available to train the model hence the test dataset is used as validation data.<br>
+dropout Layers used to keep overfitting in check.

 Initialization of some of the parameters
 ``` python